madetech/blog/posts/slicing_software.md

 In the worst cases, such as in the absence of automated test suites, teams feel the joint pain in wrong code slicing greatest.
 In situations without test suites, it can be much harder to realign slices to suit the needs of the team better - this is rigidity.

-In situations with test suites, it may be required to undertake significant rework of those test suites to eliminate areas of rigidity.
+In situations with test suites, it may be necessary to undertake significant rework of those test suites to eliminate areas of rigidity.
 The danger with rework is that it has a significant risk of introducing behavioural defects.
 In the ideal case, simple paths are always present to allow refactoring, which has a lower risk of introducing behavioural defects.

 One of the most valuable lessons from DDD (Domain-Driven-Design) is that no "model" is perfect, but some models are more useful than others.
-I use the terminology "model" to refer to how objects, or functions in the case of FP, collaborate to model the real world within the programming language chosen.
+I use the terminology "model" to refer to how objects, or functions in the case of functional programming, collaborate to model the real world within the programming language chosen.

 One of the reasons micro-services are incredibly useful is that they allow the models within each service to be radically different.
 Microservices are independently deployable, independently developable products within a sphere of a larger whole.
 Each microservice collaborates with other services, micro-services, and potentially third parties to fulfil a role.
 It is very rare for a micro-service to be isolated from other aspects of an ecosystem entirely.